 Patti explains that both Rich and Paula work in the medical field and while both have excellent taste, they sometimes disagree.
 “We’re good mediators for them.
 We were able to do our thing during COVID while they were busy at work.”
 Patti continues that she and Courtney brightened the look with a light, soothing color palette and transitional style—classic with a little contemporary thrown in.
 The parlor also parades the Adamcewicz’s personal flair.
 Along with Lilly, their little Maltese who conveniently matches the décor, the couple enjoys the white, gold and grayish blues of Ali Giles’ abstract art; a mixed-medium, white crystal piece by Amber Ivy; a rug of rectangular, colored cowhide in shades of gray to ground the room; and Aiden Gray’s distressed wood and metal chandelier entitled “Italian Wedding” as the crowning piece

 As guests progress through the hall on wide-plank hardwood towards the kitchen, they’ll see an homage to the previous family home by artist Marc Hatfield and enter the realm of another of the couple’s passions—the local cuisine.
 Paula says that she and Rich embrace the area’s amenities by often walking to nearby restaurants and festivals, but with the pandemic, her husband has taken to cooking every day with the help of the commercial grade stove and full-sized refrigerator and freezer.
 The cooking area is open and follows the established light color scheme with white cabinetry, gold cup pulls and two windows flanking the stove for sunlight, countertops of Carrara marble and elongated, irregular subway tile.
 The artwork here, however, grows more vivid and takes on a festive music and seafood theme.
+Learn more about the s128 website which is increasingly popular in Indonesia.
+A culture that eventually turns this betting game into online gambling betting, namely: s128 Has a way of playing that is so easy for everyone to play.
+Without having to use big money to do it.
 A white and gold crawfish on gray by Brad Budge representing Paula’s favorite food gives way to a fish painting in pastel blues and greens acquired on a trip to Dubrovnik, Croatia.
 Sentimental value Jazz Fest posters add more color and bold design, but the big fish resides in the dining area and is a Martin Welch painting in gold and shades of deep, bright blue entitled Happy Tuna.

 Upstairs, the theme of color and materials continues with Carrara tile, a white claw-foot bathtub and family heirloom accents, such as an antique table adorned with dragon heads in metal.
 Southern Luxe kept with soothing colors but suggested furnishings that take on a more contemporary feel, including a modern chandelier of hanging shells in the bathroom and gold-framed artwork in the bedroom.